 Port Charlotte on the Rhinns of Islay

 Birdwatching is another popular activity for many visitors.
 Islay boasts a wide variety of wonderful scenery and habitats, including wild open moorland, salt marshes, mud flats, mountains, unspoilt beaches and cliffs and mixed woodland.
-All these habitats offer amazing birding, over one hundred species being present on the island all year round.
+All these habitats offer amazing birding, over one hundred species being present on the island all year round such as Sea Eagles and migrating whooper swans.
 In the autumn thousands of Geese migrate from Greenland and arrive by the thousands at Loch Gruinart, one of three RSPB nature reserves on the island.
 This spectacle attracts many visitors to the island in the wintertime.

 Besides birdwatching Islay offers many other activities for tourists such as golfing, fishing and stalking on the estates, cycling and walking.
 Port Charlotte is home to the rewarded Museum of Islay Life which gives a good overview of Islay’s rich history.
 There are a good number of restaurants and pubs on the island, most of them in the local hotels.
 Accommodation can be found almost anywhere on the island and includes a youth hostel in Port Charlotte and two campsites.
 The island has several craft shops and a craft market which is held twice a week in the summer season in Port Ellen and Bruichladdich.